-The American University of Myanmar University Foundation Program (“UFP”) has been designed to help Myanmar students, who have completed 10 standard in a Myanmar government school or the equivalent in a private school, obtain an American high school diploma.
-It provides students with a well-rounded education, familiarize them with discussion-based learning and provides them with service learning experience to prepare them to pursue higher education at AUM or overseas.
+The American University of Myanmar American High School Equivalency Diploma Program is run in cooperation with Long Enterprises Limited (“AHSED”) and has been designed to help Myanmar students, who have completed 10 standard in a Myanmar government school or the equivalent in a private school, obtain an American high school equivalency diploma.
+It provides students with a well-rounded education, familiarizes them with discussion-based learning and provides them with service learning experience to prepare them to pursue higher education at AUM or overseas.
 Moreover, 90% of American employers prefer an American high school diploma when considering candidates for employment.

-Our students have secured a 100% passage rate on the GED examination with scores that have placed them in the top 20% of test-takers, and have gained admission to universities such as: Bocconi University (Italy), University of Oregon (USA), Kwantlen Polytechnic University (Canada), Hong Kong Polytechnic University (Hong Kong) and Assumption University (Thailand).
+Our students have secured a 100% passage rate on the GED examination with scores that have placed them in the top 20% of test-takers, and have gained admission to universities such as: Bocconi University (Italy), University of Oregon and University of Massachusetts (USA), Hanyang University (South Korea), Kwantlen Polytechnic University (Canada), Hong Kong Polytechnic University (Hong Kong) and Assumption University (Thailand).

-The University Foundation Program consists of one semesters (15 weeks) of instruction.
-The next course will begin on January 8, 2018.
-In addition, all students will be provided unbiased advice and counseling about applying to overseas universities for the American University of Myanmar does not accept commissions for directing students to particular universities.
+The AHSED consists of one semesters (15 weeks) and 180 teacher-student contact hours of instruction.
+The next course will begin on December 4, 2017.
+In addition, all students will be provided unbiased advice about applying to overseas universities for the American University of Myanmar does not accept commissions for directing students to particular universities.
 The Program will be taught by highly qualified and experienced faculty members and instructors of the American University of Myanmar.

-UFP students will be charged three installments of $1,250 or the kyat equivalent tuition.
+AHSED students will be charged three installments of $1,250 or the kyat equivalent tuition.
 The GED® test cost is $240.
-Some scholarships up to the full cost of attendance are available for academically exceptional students who could not otherwise afford to enroll in the Program.
-Applications for admission to the University Foundation Program are available at UFP application.
-Application materials for scholarships are available on the Financial Assistance page.
+Applications for admission to the AHSED are available at AHSED application.

 The TOEFL® and GED® test can be taken at IMCM Test & Training Center II, Building 7, Room 6, MICT Park, Hlaing Township, Yangon (Telephone: +95-1-652316, 652321).